Honda EB10000 - 9000/10000W Portable Generator With Electric Start

 Outlets

-The full GFCI control panel features the following 7 AC outlets:
+The full GFCI control panel features 7 AC outlets as follows:

-This Honda generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
-Besides, as it features a twist-lock L14-30R receptacle, the EB10000 is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.
+Even if this Honda generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor, thanks to its L5-30R receptacle.
+Besides, as the EB10000 holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

 Portability